30 Aug 2015

 Emotions: Can You Trust Them? (by James Dobson)

 As such, I read and appreciated much of what he wrote in his classic ‘Dare to Discipline’ and one or two other books.
 I acquired several more, and while I gradually moved towards a more relaxed parenting style, throwing out some of Dobson’s more controversial suggestions, I still read, from time to time, his other books - on family life in general, and marriage, and similar topics.
 I didn’t always agree with him, but found his ideas thought-provoking.
 So when some colleagues were leaving Cyprus and offered us, among other books, Dobson’s ‘Emotions: Can you trust them?’
-I accepted with pleasure.
+I accepted without hesitation.

 I’m pretty sure I’d read this many years ago, but it sat on our shelves until recently when I realised I couldn’t recall anything about it.
 I expected to disagree: to be told that emotions were inferior to the mind, or that I simply needed to be strong-willed to overcome even the strongest of emotions.
 I was pleasantly surprised.
 Dobson doesn’t play down emotions at all; he acknowledges their importance, and the involuntary nature of strong feelings.
 He doesn’t contrast them with reason, at all, but with the will.